QasimMahmood98/HTML/README.md

 # HTML
-HTML Coding, often just a portfolio
+HTML Coding, often just a portfolio take a look and see what you like